hac0313/RMC14Paperwork/README.md

 Simon/Big Dave (Creator of the web editor)

+SharkSnake98 (Contributed a large amount of CL forms especially)

 SO MANY MORE in the papercord discord, too many to list.
 Thank you to everyone!!